LiminalCrab/sudogami/src/journal/starlamp.md

   - 2,500 characters max.
 - Tags
   - Created at will by the administrator
-  - delineated by a pound sign.
+  - marked with a pound sign.
 - Upload Date
   - Default YYYY/MM/DD HH:MM (24 hour time)
 - Uploaded by